 Introduction

 Acknowledgements

 Table of Contents

 Explaining NF1 to Educators

-The Diagnosis of NF19
+The Diagnosis of NF1

 How to Use this Guide

-Cognitive Functioning of Children with NF1 15
+Cognitive Functioning of Children with NF1 19

 Perceptual Ability

 Challenges specific to perceptual difficulties 18

 Strategies for coping with difficulties in perception:

 Executive Functioning Deficits

 What is Executive Functioning?
-21

 How do executive function deficits affect? my child's learning?

 Strategies for minimizing the effects of executive deficits

 Attention Deficits

 MYTHBUSTERS

 Social Problems related to NF1

 NF1 and Physical Activity

 Motor Deficits

 Gross Motor Skills

 Fine Motor Skills

-Occupational Therapy
+Occupational Therapy 4:

 Special Concerns Regarding Motor Deficits 43 The Psychological Implications of

-Learning Problems 43
+Learning Problems 4

 And last but not least

-Although NF1 is one of the most common genetic disorders, it is largely unknown or misunderstood in the general population.
+Although NF1 is one of the most common genetic disorders, it is largely unknown and misunderstood in the general population.
 This lack of understanding is true within the educational community as well.
-Unfortunately the job of educating the educator about NF1 falls largely to the parent of the child with NF1.
-While it is certainly not necessary to describe all the details of the disorder, some general facts about the disorder and the challenges that it presents will give the educator a better understanding of their student with NF1 and how best to meet the needs of this student.
+Unfortunately, the job of educating the educator about NF1 falls to the parent of the child with NF1.
+While it is certainly not necessary to describe all the details of the disorder, some general facts about the disorder and the challenges it presents will give the educator a better understanding of the needs of their student with NF1.

-NF1 IS NOT CONTAGIOUS, NO AMOUNT OF CONTACT CAN TRANSMIT THE CONDITION.
+NF1 IS NOT CONTAGIOUS.
+NO AMOUNT OF CONTACT CAN TRANSMIT THE CONDITION.

 As a parent you are probably well versed in Neurofibromatosis Type 1.
-Here is some suggested general information to share with educators:
+Here is some general information you can share with educators: